 Keio Short-Term Japanese Studies Program (KJSP)

 Providing students with short but intensive online learning opportunities, this program is best suited for undergraduate or graduate-level students who are interested in learning about Japan.
-Through joining discussions and giving presentations on their cultures and societies, students will also have chances to rediscover their own countries from an outside perspective.
-We invite you to experience this exciting educational opportunity this spring.
+Through joining discussions and giving presentations on their cultures and societies, international students will also have a chance to rediscover their own countries from an outside perspective.
+We invite you to take this exciting educational opportunity this spring.

 About Keio University